 Get inspired by the work you’ll do

-Enter agreements into the electronic signature platform for execution and follow up on a weekly basis to make sure the agreements are signed and fully executed copy is received.
+- Enter agreements into the electronic signature platform for execution and follow up on a weekly basis to make sure the agreements are signed and a fully executed copy is received.

-Enter the document identification codes into the automated/computer system in order to determine the location of documents to be retrieved
+- Enter the document identification codes into the automated/computer system in order to determine the location of the documents to be retrieved

 Your passion is sparked by

 - High School Diploma, some colleges preferred but not required

 - Established experience working quickly, accurately, and independently with minimal supervision